 Even more ridiculous when you're given this message if you fail to pick the lock to the room your kidnappers have put you in.

 During the first half of TC:UTK 2, Derek loses sight of his priorities and becomes a reckless fame-seeker - according to Angie.
 When exactly did that happen?
-Absolutely none of the publicity appearances were Derek's ideas, and all of them were justifiably in the interest of the organisation and the advancement of medicine.
+Absolutely none of the publicity appearances were Derek's ideas, and all of them were justifiably in the interest of the organisation and the advancement of medicine AND were approved by the director.
 Even the terrible mistake that leads to Derek's Heroic Blue Screen of Death wasn't even a mistake - everyone, Angie included, agreed that he made the correct choice, and that they would've done the same, Healing Touch or no. What's even dumber is that after admitting that Derek made all the right choices, she still insists that it was his fault.
 Just...how!?
 If you're going to guilt-trip someone, do it before you specifically state that they've done no wrong.
 Gah!
 Fantastic game, but the third chapter's story is just doesn't flow.

 I really just have to say, that the fact that Twisted Rosalia is never actively fought seriously bugs me.
 No pun intended :P. It's probably the coolest looking enemy in the series, something that would give Savato nightmares, and it just up and dies the moment it reveals itself.